aalto-ics-kepaco/retention_order_prediction/README.md

 by Eric Bach, Sandor Szedmak, Celine Brouard, Sebastian Böcker and Juho Rousu

+[Summary of the results](results/ECCB2018.html) shown in the paper.

 # Installation

 There is no further installation required.
 The scripts run out of the box, if